docker-mailserver/docker-mailserver/docs/content/config/environment.md

     The entire log output for the container is still available via `docker logs mailserver` (or your respective container name).
 If you want to configure external log rotation for that container output as well, : [Docker Logging Drivers](https://docs.docker.com/config/containers/logging/configure/).

     By default, the logs are lost when the container is destroyed (eg: re-creating via `docker-compose down && docker-compose up -d`).
-To keep the logs, mount a volume.

-Also note that by default the logs are lost when the container is recycled.
-To keep the logs, mount a volume.
+To keep the logs, mount a volume (to `/var/log/mail/`).

+!!! note

+    This variable can also determine the interval for Postfix's log summary reports, see [`PFLOGSUMM_TRIGGER`](#pflogsumm_trigger).

 #### SpamAssassin